Keith Boanas: Early career

+Charlton Athletic

 In November 2000, Boanas took over as manager of Charlton Athletic Ladies, while still managing Tooting & Mitcham United FC.
 In August 2001, Boanas furthered his role with Charlton Athletic Ladies, resigning from his role at Tooting & Mitcham.
 With Charlton Ladies, Boanas alongside his assistant Matt Beard reached three successive FA Women's Cup finals, winning the 2005 trophy after defeats to Fulham in 2003 and Arsenal in 2004.
 He reached the final once again in 2007.
 He also guided Charlton Ladies to further cup success in the FA Women's Premier League Cup in 2004 and 2006.

-Despite the success of Charlton Ladies team, 2007 saw the Charlton Athletic men's team relegated from the Premier League and they scrapped their entire women's section as a result.
+Despite the success of Charlton Ladies team, 2007 saw the Charlton Athletic men's team relegated from the Premier League and they scrapped their entire women's section as a result of budgetary constraints.

 Boanas continued his work with the Surrey FA as The County Coach, and was then approached for the position of assistant director of the David Beckham Academy.

-He currently holds an honorary position as the English national colleges head coach.

 Boanas returned to the women's game in June 2008, being appointed manager of Millwall Lionesses.